NEWS & EVENTS with JAWA Off Road Campers

 If it’s your first time owning a caravan, understanding the terminology can feel like learning a foreign language.
 Here’s an easy cheat sheet of all the terms you need to know so you can better understand your vehicle.

-• Pop Top: A pop top caravan has a roof that can be raised and lowered as required, allowing for extra headroom when the vehicle is stationary or maintaining a low profile for easier towing.
+• Pop Top: A pop top caravan has a roof that can be raised and lowered as required, allowing for extra headroom when the vehicle is stationary, and a low profile for easier towing.

 • Hybrid: This is a cross between a traditional caravan and a camper.
 Offering the best of both worlds, it has the comfort and amenities of a caravan with the off-road capabilities and outdoor living of a camper.